survivejs/react-book/manuscript/03_webpack_and_react.md

 export default () => <div>Learn Webpack</div>;
 ```

-Even though we aren't referring to React directly here, it is good to remember that the JSX will get transformed into calls going through it.
+Even though we aren't referring to React directly through code here, it is good to remember that the JSX will get transformed into calls going through it.
 Hence if you remove the `import` statement, the code will break.
 Babel plugin known as [babel-plugin-react-require](https://www.npmjs.com/package/babel-plugin-react-require) is able to generate the `imports` for you automatically if you prefer to avoid the imports.

 T> Note that we're using the *jsx* extension here.
 It helps us to tell modules using JSX syntax apart from regular ones.
 It is not absolutely necessary, but it is a good convention to have.